Embudo, New Mexico: Etymology

-The name "Embudo", meaning "funnel" in Spanish, was given to the area by early Spanish settlers because the spot where the Rio Embudo flowed between two distinctive cone shaped hills reminded them of a funnel.
+The name "Embudo", meaning "funnel" in Spanish, was given to the area by early Spanish settlers because the Rio Embudo flowed through a narrow pass which reminded them of a funnel.

+History

-Embudo was founded in 1881 when the Denver and Rio Grande Western Railroad opened a station (depot) there on its Chili Line.
+Embudo was founded in 1881 when the Denver and Rio Grande railroad opened a station (depot) there on its Chili Line.
 The station was named after the village San Antonio de Embudo, located two miles up the Embudo Creek, and until 1902 the communities shared a post office and were known jointly as Embudo.
 In 1900, anticipating a separate post office in the village, San Antonio de Embudo changed its name to Dixon after the Presbyterian missionary Dixon, who established a mission there.
 When the Dixon post office opened in 1902, however, Embudo lost its post office.
 Embudo got a post office again in 1905, only to lose it in 1909.
-However, since 1914 Embudo has had its own post office, zip code 87531.
+In 1914, Embudo once again had its own post office, zip code 87531, but the building was removed in 2016, and mailboxes were transferred to the Dixon post office.

+The railroad stop was at the bottom of Barranca Hill, where the line began its steep and twisting climb out of the Rio Grande Gorge, rising 1128 ft (371m) in 7.5 miles (12.1 km) of mostly 4% gradient to Barranca.
+The station was scheduled as the meeting point for the north- and south-bound mixed trains, and an adjacent restaurant made a mid-day meal available for passengers.
+The presence of both trains also made it possible, when necessary, to use both locomotives to double-head the northbound train to the top of the Gorge.

+The United States Geological Survey (USGS) established the Embudo Stream Gauging Station here, to measure the flow of the Rio Grande.
+This was the first USGS stream gauging station and was established by John Wesley Powell in 1888.
+Embudo was also the first USGS training center for hydrographers.

 Transport links

 Today, from the state road a concrete bridge, replacing the old wooden bridge, crosses the Rio Grande to the "Embudo Historic District" which consists of the old railway station and associated buildings.
-The United States Geological Survey (USGS) gauging station at Embudo, to measure the flow of the Rio Grande, was the first (USGS) stream gauging station and was established by John Wesley Powell in 1888.
-Embudo was also the first USGS training center for hydrographers.

-Embudo was originally on U.S. Route 64 (US 64), a major national east-west highway and the main route between Santa Fe and Taos.
-In 1974 US 64 was realigned to end at Tonopah, Arizona rather than Santa Fe by passing Embudo.
+Embudo is on New Mexico State Road 68, beginning at Embudo Station located 2.9 mi south of the intersection of New Mexico State Road 75.
+It was previously on U.S. Route 64 (US 64), a major national east-west highway and the main route between Santa Fe and Taos.
+In 1974 US 64 was realigned to end at Teec Nos Pos, Arizona rather than Santa Fe, bypassing Embudo.

-Equally interesting as the old railroad station are the Casa Piedras also known as the Rock-a-Bye, the station master's home about a mile north of the station.
-The station master veneered his home and outbuildings with river rock cobbles, it is said to pass the time.